lara-ozyegen/ARtIE1.0/group/meetingslog.md

 Below is a record of our project group meetings.
 This page will be submitted together with the rest of the repository, in partial fulfillment of the CS102 course requirements.

+-Group meetings before the coding part are missing-

 ****
 ### Meeting ~ (23/04/2020, duration)
 ****